rgaston5/DC-TakeHomeTest/TrackProposal.md

 **Courses in Detail:**
 1) Generative Adversarial Networks (GANs)
-    Marketing Description:
+- Marketing Description:
-        This course lays the foundation for studies in Generative AI, the exciting domain currently earning headlines for breakthroughs in AI image and text generation.
+  - This course lays the foundation for studies in Generative AI, the exciting domain currently earning headlines for breakthroughs in AI image and text generation.
 Industry experts will build on your knowledge of Deep Learning with Tensorflow and Keras to create cutting-edge GAN models through which machines produce incredible content.
-    Learning Objectives:
+- Learning Objectives:
-        1) Describe how generators and discriminators work in GAN architectures
+  1) Learner will be able to (LWBAT) describe how generators and discriminators work in GAN architectures
-        2) Build a GAN architecture using Keras
+  2) LWBAT build a GAN architecture using Keras
-        3) Apply augmentation techniques to NLP and image data
+  3) LWBAT apply augmentation techniques to NLP and image data
-        4) Evaluate and fine-tune GAN models to improve performance
+  4) LWBAT evaluate and fine-tune GAN models to improve performance

 2) Natural Language Processing (NLP) and Language Models Marketing Description: